intjelic/python-sfml/docs/modules.md

 timeout = system.seconds(0.5)

 if clock.elapsed_time > timeout:
     print("Half a second elapsed")
 ```

 Use this module for:

 - clocks and elapsed time measurement
 - time values and conversions
+- angle values and normalization
-- vector and rectangle data structures shared by other modules
+- vector data structures shared by other modules

 Python-specific note:

 - the preferred clock interface uses `elapsed_time` rather than a C++-style getter name
+- angle handling is exposed directly through `system.Angle`, `system.degrees(...)`, and `system.radians(...)`

 ## `sfml.window`